On the pod, the guys revisit Dennis and Dee Get a New Dad from It's Always Sunny in Philadelphia Season 2, Episode 10.

 Charlie: Oh yeah, yeah-yeah.

-Rob: That's not fair 'cause you were smacking me.
+Rob: That's not fake 'cause you were smacking me.

 Glenn: That was also not scripted.